Vikasdubey0551/Sequential-analysis-ANN/README.md

 # Goal
 Classification of protein function based on their sequences.

-**The protein function  which the project focusses is the phosphorylation of proteins.**
+**The protein function  which the project focusses is the ATP binding of proteins.**

 # Description
 Protein phosphorylation is a reversible post-translational modification of proteins in which an amino acid residue is phosphorylated by a protein kinase.
 Phosphorylation alters the structural conformation of a protein, causing it to become activated, deactivated, or modifying its function.
 Approximately 13000 human proteins have sites that are phosphorylated [wikipedia].